whitagar/whitagar/README.md

 👋 Hi, I'm Garrison!
 Welcome to my GitHub!

-👓 I love React/Typescript and have experience in Ruby on Rails, Javascript, Java, Python, C++, HTML/CSS...
+👓 I love Next.js and other new frontend technologies and have experience in Ruby on Rails, Javascript, Java, Python, C++, HTML/CSS...
 The list goes on!

 🏠 I’m a software engineer at Neighbor